 That night, the upstairs room was again filled with people.
 At the suggestion of some of those who had physically resisted the disrupters, the discussion focused on the ways white people had reacted to the disruption.
 A list was made of all the potentially oppressive or inappropriate things people had said or done in response, and the group went through them one by one, discussing the issues around each until everyone was satisfied.
 This arduous process lasted late into the evening.
 Unfortunately, some of the people who might have benefited most from this conversation had already left the convergence, or else were hanging out outside in reactionary disaffection.
-In this regard, though the disruption did homesteaders" who sought to disassociate themselves from the "blighted" neighborhoods of Garfield and East Liberty.
-At the moment, there is an attempt to further split part of East Liberty into a new neighborhood called "East Side," the new home of a Whole Foods, Trader Joe's, Starbucks, a Trek bike shop, and other businesses appealing to the affluent.
+In this regard, though the disruption did not end the convergence, it fractured it, causing a minority of attendees to leave and another minority to disengage.